tanya-5/s2024/labs/lab05.md

 - [ ] Setup Docker on your system
 - [ ] Containerize the Flask App
 - [ ] Deploy Machine Learning Models on Docker
-    - [ ] In this lab, we only copy the model file and run inference on Docker.
-Some approaches also involve both training the model and running inference on Docker.
-Would you think this a good approach?
-Discuss pros/cons with your TA.

 ## Deliverable 1 - Setup Docker